voschezang/coding-handbook/software-engineering.md

 > Agile is a mindset, not a process

 The [structure of teams](organization-structure.md) and departments has a great impact on how software is developed.
 Having specialized/functional teams often requires a fixed release cycle with handovers, whereas product-teams can (ideally) develop independently.
-The former can lead to a "waterfall" way of working, while the latter is "agile".
+The former can lead to a "waterfall" way of working, while the latter is considered to be "agile".

 **Two extremes**

 1. Waterfall.
-A fixed project scope, price and deadline. future changes are expensive.
+A fixed project scope, price and deadline.
+Future changes are expensive.
     1. Designed for *throughput* and *stability*.
     2. Requirements drive design which drives development.
     3. Top-down decision making.
 Specialized (functional) teams with limited responsibility.